 For more information about the event, please refer to our FAQs document.

 Your event entry includes

 If you would like more information on any of our events, get in touch Monday - Friday 09:00 - 17:00:

 Email: [email protected]

 Hampshire County Council Sports Ground,

-To make your logistical arrangements easier, we have arranged an optional coach service to transport you and your bike from the finish, to the start, the day before the event.
+The BHF Coach service is now fully booked.
 The service will depart Eastbourne at 3:30pm on Friday 12th July and will drop you at Holiday Inn Winchester.

 For more information, check out our Travel FAQs document.

 There is no postcode for the venue therefore please follow the below directions.
 There is no long stay parking available at the start, but drop off is possible.
 If you need to park for the duration of the event we recommend parking at Chesil Street multi storey car park (SO23 0HU).
 The start line is about 1.5 miles from the car park and signposted.

 Directions from the South: Leave M3 at junction 10, take the right hand lane of the slip road.
 At the traffic lights at the bottom of slip road follow signs A272/A31 Petersfield/Alton.
 Take the exit from the roundabout which takes you under the M3.
 At the next roundabout take the exit, still marked A272/A31 Petersfield/Alton and continue north, parallel with the M3.
 At next roundabout take the 2nd exit again still marked A272/A31 Petersfield/Alton and Alresford.
 In about 40 yards there are arrows in the centre of the road and a lane to provide a safe centre of road lane to turn right.
 Turn right here up a track to the top of the hill, the ground is at the top of this hill.